Kenya labor court rules that Facebook can be sued

 A former Facebook moderator in Kenya, Daniel Motaung, is suing the company claiming poor working conditions.

-Motaung said that while working as a moderator he was exposed to gruesome content such as rape, torture and beheadings that risked his and colleagues’ mental health.
+Motaung said that while working as a moderator he was exposed to gruesome content such as rape, torture, and beheadings that risked his and his colleagues’ mental health.

 He said Meta did not offer mental health support to employees, required unreasonably long working hours, and offered minimal pay.
 Motaung worked in Facebook’s African hub in Kenya’s capital, Nairobi, which is operated by Samasource Ltd.